An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Numerical experiments

-According to the convergence curves in Figure \ref{fig_rate} (a), we choose $q$-regPNT for $q=2.7$ to solve problem \eqref{prob} with the above $f$ and $g$, where the data $(A,b)$ comes from LIBSVM; see \url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}.
-Table \ref{table_logisitic} reports the numerical results of two solvers with the stopping accuracy $\epsilon=10^{-6}$ and the starting point $x^{0}=0$, where the ``resi'' and ``${\rm xnz}$'' columns report the KKT residuals and the number of nonzeros of the final iterate, respectively.
-For a vector $x\in\mathbb{R}^n$, its number of nonzeros is defined by $\min\big\{k\ |\ \sum_{i=1}^k|\widehat{x}|\ge 0.999\|x\|_1\big\}$, where $\widehat{x}$ is obtained by sorting $x$ such that $|\widehat{x}_1|\ge |\widehat{x}_2|\geq\cdots\geq |\widehat{x}_n|$.
-We see that for this class of convex programs, $q$-regPNT for $q=2.7$ returns optimal solutions within $53$ steps for all test problems except ``arcene'' with $\lambda=10^{-4}$, but ZeroFPR requires the maximum number of iterates $10000$ except for ``colon-cancer'' and ``news20'' with $\lambda=10^{-4}$, which precisely reflects the attractive convergence rate of Algorithm \ref{qregPNT}.
-The solutions returned by $q$-regPNT for $q=2.7$ have better objective values and KKT residuals and less number of nonzeros though they require more running time.
+We report the numerical results of three solvers with the stopping accuracy $\epsilon=10^{-6}$ and the starting point $x^{0}=0$ in Table \ref{table_logisitic}, where the ``resi'' column lists the final KKT residuals, and the ``${\rm xnz}$'' column reports the number of nonzeros of the final iterate, defined by $\min\big\{k\ |\ \sum_{i=1}^k|x^f|_i^{\downarrow}\ge 0.999\|x^f\|_1\big\}$, where $x^f$ is the final iterate, and $|x^f|^{\downarrow}$ is obtained by sorting $|x^f|$ in a descending order.
+We see that the CR method returns optimal solutions of all test problems within $54$ steps except ``arcene'' with $\lambda=10^{-4}$ for the maximum number of iterations $10^2$, and requires less iterations than IRPNM for the test problems with $\lambda=10^{-6}$ that are more difficult than their counterparts with $\lambda=10^{-4}$.
+ZeroFPR requires the maximum number of iterations $10^4$ for all test problems except ``colon-cancer'' and ``news20'' with $\lambda=10^{-4}$, and IRPNM also requires the maximum number of iterations $10^3$ for ``arcene''.
+We need to point out that the results of IRPNM for ``leu'' with $\lambda=10^{-4}$ and ``arcene'' are obtained by choosing again the initial penalty parameter of dALMSN.
+This precisely reflects the attractive convergence rate and more robustness of the CR method.
+In addition, Table \ref{table_logisitic} also indicates that the solutions returned by the CR method have better objective values and KKT residuals, though it needs more running time.

-\subsection{$\ell_1$-norm regularized Student's $t$-regressions}
+\subsubsection{$\ell_1$-norm regularized Student's $t$-regressions}